jipiboily/docs-1/docs/installation/prerequisites.rst

 Software
 ^^^^^^^^

 * OS: RedHat (RHEL, Atomic Host, Centos & Fedora flavors), Debian Stable.
-Any OS running docker should work, but is not officially supported
+Any OS running docker should work but is not officially supported.
 * Docker >= 1.9.1